Meet Our CEO

 J. Edwin Webb

 Chief Executive Officer

-During his eleven years at the WTC-KY, the organization has expanded its trade education program offerings to include a regionally recognized trade certification series, forged a partnership with the Gatton College of Business and Economics at the University of Kentucky to design and conduct its first ever global training classes to its undergraduate students and MBA candidates, a program which has since expanded to other Universities across the State, implemented the Center’s Trade Advisory Services division and has negotiated new business partnerships with government, business and trade associations across the region.
+Webb previously served as President and Chief Executive Officer of the World Trade Center Kentucky (WTCKY).
+During his tenure at the WTC-KY, the organization expanded its trade education program offerings to include a regionally recognized trade certification series, forged a partnership with the Gatton College of Business and Economics at the University of Kentucky to design and conduct its first ever global training classes to its undergraduate students and MBA candidates, a program which has since expanded to four other Universities across the State, implemented the Center’s Trade Advisory Services division and has negotiated new business partnerships with government, business and trade associations across the region.

 Webb is a regular speaker and has served on numerous panel discussions on international trade.
 His speaking engagements include his presentation on International Agriculture, Regional Agriculture Conference in Las Parejas, Argentina, Preparing for a Global Workforce hosted by the Office of Next Generation Learners, Kentucky Department of Education and Generating Jobs through Trade at the National Conference of State Legislatures’ Labor and Economic Development Committee Summit.
 Webb has participated in the Liberty Fund conference on Free Trade, Liberty, andPeace.
 These small, scholarly conferences focus on themes in economics, history, law, political thought, literature,philosophy, religion, and the natural sciences.
 Liberty Fund conferences are attended by invitation only.